MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 There are thousands (at least) of permissions in the system, and not feasible to list out or parse all of these.
 The list below will address commonly misused permissions, and others that would create catastrophic impact if misused.

-At a high level, we have observed the following “root” delegated (App+User) permissions being misused in consent phishing attacks.
+At a high level, we have observed the following "root" delegated (App+User) permissions being misused in consent phishing attacks.
 Root equates to the top level.
 For example, *Contacts.\** means to include all delegated permutations of Contacts permissions: *Contacts.Read*, *Contacts.ReadWrite*, *Contacts.Read.Shared*, and *Contacts.ReadWrite.Shared*.

 1. *Mail.\* (including Mail.Send\*, but not Mail.ReadBasic\*)*
 2. *Contacts. \**